Nazi Elite-school Pupils as Youth Ambassadors between Fascist Italy and the Third Reich

 Drawing on a number of first-hand accounts written at the time by Napola-pupils who travelled to Italy as part of this programme of trips and exchanges, some of which were published for wider consumption in school newsletters, and some of which are based on personal diary entries, the paper explored the ramifications of this form of youth diplomacy, and the success (or otherwise) of the schools’ Italian “missions”.

-An article based on this paper is forthcoming in European History Quarterly.
+An article based on this paper has now been published in European History Quarterly.